NBA lays out its vision for Disney restart to teams, players

 “My confidence, it didn’t exist at the beginning of this virus because I was so frightened by it,” union executive director Michele Roberts told AP.
 “Now having lived, and breathed, and suffered through the hours and hours of understanding the virus, and listening to our experts, and comparing different alternative protocols, I can’t even think of anything else we could do short of hermetically seal the players that would keep them safe.”

+Players must tell their teams by June 24 if they intend to play or not, according to a memo sent to NBPA members.
+NBA Commissioner Adam Silver has said that if a player does not feel comfortable playing at Disney — whether for health reasons or because of social causes facing the country right now — then he does not have to report with his team and will not be disciplined, other than losing salary for games missed.

 Most teams will arrive in Florida on July 7, 8 or 9.
 A person with knowledge of the situation said the reigning champion Toronto Raptors, the lone NBA team based outside of the U.S., will be permitted to gather for some pre-camp workouts — under strict guidelines that other teams will follow in their own cities — before that arrival date.
-The Raptors are likely to train somewhere in Florida, said the person who spoke to AP on condition of anonymity because no deal has yet been signed.
+The Raptors are likely to train somewhere in Florida, said the person who spoke to AP on condition of anonymity because no deal with a training site has yet been signed.

 For the Raptors, it’s been an area of concern largely because of current Canadian government regulations that call for a 14-day quarantine for people returning to Canada.
 Some Raptors players are in Toronto right now; some are in the U.S.